123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 SPD v13.1 — SEXTANT RESILIENCE COCKPIT PRO is a deterministic autonomous agent framework that transforms structured system state data into validated Observe–Decide–Act–Update decision loops.

-This branch demonstrates the integration of the Business & Human Rights (BHR) Compliance Domain into the SPD v13.1 autonomous validation architecture.
+This branch demonstrates the successful integration of the Business & Human Rights (BHR) Compliance Domain into the SPD v13.1 autonomous validation architecture.

 ---